 Well there wasn’t a Neanderthal society as such, and no politicians.

 Perhaps.
 Though there isn’t much evidence of art, either.
 And while they probably had similar levels of intelligence to us – and were mammoth-hunting dynamos – they likely didn’t have complex language.
 According to the authors of How to Think Like a Neandertal (yes, that’s how they spell it) they weren’t interested in telling myths and stories either.

 Dullsville – no wonder they went extinct.
 Or did we have something to do with that?

 We don’t know exactly.
 Keep in mind Neanderthals weren’t our direct ancestors but were more distant cousins.
 Modern humans and Neanderthals share a common ancestor (Homo heidelgerbensis), and we co-existed at some point roughly 40,000 years ago.
-There’s some evidence homo sapiens – that’s our lot- attacked and/or mated with Neanderthals, and we all have a bit of Neanderthal DNA in us.
+There’s some evidence homo sapiens – that’s our lot – attacked and/or mated with Neanderthals.
+So we all have a bit of Neanderthal DNA in us.

 It may well be familiar if you’ve read Jean Auel’s fictional recreation of that time in Clan of the Cave Bear.
 Auel’s research was famously thorough; she even learned how to make arrowheads out of flint.
-In fact, much of what Auel describes in that book is backed up by the authors of How to Think Like a Neanderthal.
+In fact, much of what Auel describes in that book is backed up in How to Think Like a Neanderthal.